 A participation agreement between the parties to an arbitration appointing the arbitrator for the proceeding, identifying the legal issues to be resolved and addressing a number of technical and procedural issues, including describing how the arbitrator will be paid, preventing the parties from going back to court to address the legal issues and providing that the arbitration will be private and confidential.

-A legal professional appointed by the parties to an arbitration proceeding to resolve the legal issues in the proceeding.
+A legal professional, usually a lawyer, appointed by the parties to an arbitration proceeding to resolve the legal issues in the proceeding.

 A party’s explanation about how an arbitrator should interpret a particular fact or why the arbitrator should reach a particular decision about the legal issues in an arbitration.
 An argument may be based on logical reasoning, the law, or both.
-Arguments may be made orally or in writing.
+Arguments may be made orally, in writing, or both.

 The decision of an arbitrator in an arbitration proceeding.
 An award can be temporary, also called an “interim award,” or it can be final.